sunertl/obsidian-quartz/content/notes/Obsidian.md

 [[Standardization relieves us from the burden of choice]]

 [[By dumping tasks into an external system and out of your mind, you can focus on more important aspects of work]]

+## Folders

+- limited use of folders, but necessity for publishing

+## Tags

+- plurals
+- MOC / HON always written out, nested tags can be abbreviated

+## Properties / Metadata

+- tags in the actual note
+	- create a line at the bottom for tags/references so it doesn't disturb the flow of reading/not getting distracted when seeing the note for the first time
+		- HA!
+Not great doing it like that - when you enable backlinks in the note itself, it creates a line separator below the tags
+- metadata in properties - I guess Obsidian Publish will add the ability to read YAML
+	- hopefully will safe me some time in the future